TensorShort/tensorshort/README.md

 Official TensorFlow fork with shorter, cleaner and better naming conventions for functions and methods

-Here's a code comparison between an original and TensorShort version:
+Here's a code comparison between an original and TensorShort version of Keras API:

 ### Old: